Empowering Children Bay Area (ECBA)

 Would you increase your volunteer offerings programmatically if you had more volunteers?

-More funding would be needed to help schools provide cost share, and for hiring more support stag.
+More funding would be needed to help schools provide cost share, and for hiring more support staff.

 What would you like potential volunteers to know in addition to the above?